Thinking like Apple’s recycling robots: Toward the activation of responsibility in a postenvironmentalist world

 Our newest disassembly robot, Daisy, is the most innovative and efficient way to reclaim more of the valuable materials stored in iPhone…For example, Daisy makes it possible to recover rare earths, tungsten and Apple-specific aluminium alloys.
 Then we can use these materials to make new products or return them to the market, reducing the need to mine more resources from the earth…Daisy not only yields more, but also teaches us more about what’s possible (Apple, 2018: para.
 3-4).

 Apple is connecting with the recycling industries, aiming to advance the options already used, taking them one step further toward more efficiency.
-For the establishment of efficiency, as Stefan learned during his studies at the German recycler, the precision of shredding machines is important (Laser, in press) in order to differentiate between different streams of valuable scrap that can be sold off or processed with a clear destination.
+For the establishment of efficiency, as Stefan learned during his studies at the German recycler, the precision of shredding machines is important (Laser, 2020) in order to differentiate between different streams of valuable scrap that can be sold off or processed with a clear destination.
 The mixture of materials delivered at the recyclers’ site is a challenge, yet this is where the robots are said to help out to capture key metals (aluminium, gold, silver, rare earths, tungsten, copper, palladium, tin, cobalt, tantalum) and plastics (Rujanavech et al., 2016).

 Liam and Daisy are said to receive the iPhones when options of repair are believed impractical (ibid.).
 Yet, there are critical voices that question this claim.
 Recycling industry exports highlight that consumers should be wary of giving Apple their old telephones, for they would hinder alternative, more sustainable uses of the devices.
 ‘Don’t give it to him [the recycling robot]’, they suggest (Urry, 2016: n.p.).
 More research is required on this topic, because we lack data on what kind of recycling value chain Apple is in fact establishing.
 The company, for example, has also been under considerable pressure from the Right to Repair movement that urges Apple to make their devices more accessible to professional and layperson repair – and recent news reports suggest they indeed appear to have succeeded in making their demands heard (Koebler, 2019).